 Granted, these programs can have immediate success, which is what they count on.
-If you have never had online exposure and sign up with one, you will get online exposure, but unfortunately, in the long run, you will often be stuck with them and are paying extremely high fees that you don’t need to pay for what amounts to a cookie cutter local campaign where they stuff you in a category and just use the same thing that everyone else does.
+If you have never had online exposure and sign up with one, you will get online exposure.
+However, in the long run, you will often be stuck with them and are paying extremely high fees that you don’t need to pay for what amounts to a cookie-cutter local campaign where they stuff you in a category and just use the same thing that everyone else does.

 Below are a few things you should always be aware of and avoid when looking for a local search company.
 Keep in mind, that though there are a lot of basic things every local site should have, being unique and differentiating yourself on top of that is important.

 - Guaranteed #1 Ranking (updated 2021): This is the oldest trick in the book.
 When people think about SEO, they think of ranking highly.
 However, companies guaranteeing a top-ranking are ones to avoid right off the top.
 It is easy for anyone in SEO that knows what they are doing to get “a #1 ranking” on Google.
 The problem is that they don’t get rankings and traffic from keywords that actually matter for your business.
 They simply say, “Look, we got you to #1 for [useless keyword], so that was our obligation”.
 You need a company that improves your standing for important and competitive keywords in your industry, not just any random easy to rank for keyword that nobody searches for.